-In such cases you may have to request the resources you require for your project.
+In a balanced matrix, you have to request the resources for your project.

-In this case your authority is reduced further and your role may be demoted to a project coordinator or a project expediter.
+In a functional organization or weak matrix organization, your authority is reduced further, and your role can be a project coordinator or a project expediter.

-You can also see project coordinators or project expediters working in a projectized or strong matrix organization for larger projects.
-However, in this case many times they will be reporting to the project manager or the management and their authority will be extremely limited.
+You can have project coordinators or project expediters in a projectized or strong matrix organization for larger projects.
+They will report to the project manager or management but they will have limited authority.

-You can find project expediters in a functional type of organization structure and sometimes in a weak matrix organization.
+You can find project expediters in a functional organization or in a weak matrix organization.

-A project expediter can communicate the progress report, be involved in discussions with various stakeholders and can provide input in the decision making process.
-Once the decision is made, they will communicate the same to all concerned parties.
+Project expediters can communicate the progress reports, be involved in discussions with stakeholders, and can provide input in the decision-making process.
+Once the decision is made, they will communicate it to the relevant stakeholders.

 Simply put, the role of a project expediter is to facilitate communication.

-Most of the time the role of the project coordinator is the same as the project expediter but they may have some authority over the decision making process.
+In most cases, the role of the project coordinator is similar to the project expediter, but they have some authority over the decision-making process.

-In large projects a project manager can have a project coordinator reporting to them.
-This project coordinator helps in monitoring and controlling project progress.
+A project manager can have a project coordinator to help them in monitoring and controlling project progress.

-The Difference between the Project Expediter and the Project Coordinator
+The Differences Between the Project Expediter and the Project Coordinator

-The following are a few differences between the project expediter and the project coordinator:
+Let’s look at a few of the differences between the project expediter and the project coordinator:

-- The project expediter has extremely low authority or does not have any kind of authority, while the project coordinator has some kind of power on project resources and the decision making process.
+?
+The project expediter has low or no authority, while the project coordinator has limited authority and is involved in the decision-making process.

-- In large projects the project expediter is mainly involved with logistics and communication with suppliers for the timely delivery of material.
-On the other hand the project coordinator helps the project manager in controlling project related issues.
+?
+In large projects, the project expediter manages logistics and communicates with suppliers for the timely delivery of materials.
+On the other hand, the project coordinator helps the project manager in controlling project-related issues.

-It is not true that expediters exist in functional organizations and coordinators exist in matrix types of organizations.
-They both can exist in strong matrix and projectized organizations as well.
-However in this case both will be reporting to the project manager.
-The expediter can help him in dealing with non-technical jobs such as material management and logistics handling, and the coordinator helps them manage the project.
+It is not true that expediters exist in functional organizations and coordinators exist in matrix organizations.
+They both can exist in a strong matrix and projectized organizations.
+However, in this case, both will report to the project manager.
+The expediter can help the project manager deal with non-technical jobs such as material management and logistics handling, and the coordinator helps them manage the project.

 Here is where this blog post on the project expediter and project coordinator ends.
-If you have something to share, you can do so through the comments section.
+If you have something to share, you can do so through the comments section below.